cassied22/AC215_Dashers/README.md

 To open the container:

 Send an email to hanqizenghannanana@gmail.com with your email address associated with your GCP account.
-We would add you as an editor to our GCP project.
+We would add you as an editor to our GCP project. <br/>
-[Login GCP, select project id, our ```x-goog-project-id``` is ac215vm, start the VM instance] Open a GCP terminal, change directory into /home/cassied22/AC215_Dashers/src/datapipeline folder Run docker-shell.sh using command: ```sudo sh docker-shell.sh``` Inside the container, run preprocessing using command: ```python cli.py``` cli.py would download text files from GCP bucket, and then upload the processed files to GCP bucket.
-You could observe the updates in Cloud Storage - Buckets in your GCP project.
+[Login GCP, select project id, our ```x-goog-project-id``` is ac215vm, start the VM instance]<br/>
+Open a GCP terminal, change directory into /home/cassied22/AC215_Dashers/src/datapipeline folder <br/>
+Run docker-shell.sh using command: ```sudo sh docker-shell.sh``` <br/>
+Inside the container, run preprocessing using command: ```python cli.py```. cli.py would download text files from GCP bucket, and then upload the processed files to GCP bucket.
+You could observe the updates in Cloud Storage - Buckets in your GCP project. <br/>
-Stop VM instance!
+Stop VM instance!<br/>
 Container 2 TO BE UPDATED

 <!-- **Notebooks/Reports**